 - Tag-team at events

-Before we get into specific alignment plays, let’s offer some context: Why is B2B sales and marketing alignment so important now?
+Before we get into specific alignment plays, you should know why everyone is talking B2B sales and marketing alignment.

 Wait, why is B2B sales and marketing alignment so important?